2021 Official Collaborative Pianists

 Sarah is a graduate of the University of Canterbury (NZ) and the Juilliard School in New York City, where she earned both Master of Music and Doctor of Musical Arts degrees in collaborative piano.
 While living in the US, Sarah worked as a staff pianist at Juilliard, Yale University, and the Aspen Music Festival.
 She also served as coordinator of the collaborative piano program at the Music Academy of the West in Santa Barbara, California, and spent several years on the music faculty of Purchase College, New York.
 During the period 2004-2009 NZTrio was ensemble in residence at the University of Auckland, where Sarah taught collaborative piano and chamber music.

-South Korean born New Zealand pianist, Somi Kim has established herself as one of today's most highly regarded young pianists with a string of competition successes and extensive concert experience.
+South Korean born New Zealand pianist, Somi Kim has established herself as one of today's most versatile young pianists with a string of competition successes and extensive concert experience.

-Somi is an Associate of the Royal Academy of Music.
-She graduated with an Advanced Diploma in Performance and Master of Arts with Distinction, receiving the HRH Princess Alice the Duchess of Gloucester’s Prize, a DipRAM and the Christian Carpenter Prize for the Best Recital.
-Somi is the 2017 winner of the Royal Over-Seas League Accompanist Prize, and has received the Gerald Moore Award for Accompanists, AESS Patricia Routledge National English Song Accompanist Prize, Mozart Singing Competition Accompanist Prize, Bromsgrove International Musicians Competition Accompanist Prize, Vivian Langrish Memorial Trust Prize, Thomas Art of Song Accompanist Prize, Major van Someron-Godfery Prize for Accompanists, WCOM Concordia Serena Nevill and Barthel Prizes and the 6th Pettman/Royal Over-Seas League Arts International Scholarship.
-Somi made her debut with Chamber Music New Zealand in 2015.
+Somi is an Associate of the Royal Academy of Music, London.
+She graduated with an Advanced Diploma in Performance and Master of Arts with Distinction, a DipRAM, and the HRH Princess Alice the Duchess of Gloucester’s Prize.
+Somi is a winner of the Royal Over-Seas League Accompanist Prize and the Gerald Moore Award for Accompanists.

 Somi has been an official collaborative pianist for the Gisborne International Music Competition since 2017.